thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 As we see, increasing the size of changes increases risk.
 It’s essentially the same as deploying our code less frequently.
 The amount of change is larger and the risk is greater.

 This brings us back to feedback.
 The longer we defer feedback, the greater the risk something unexpected, unusual and usually very bad will happen.
-We have zero-visibility on what is happening on the other parallel branches.
+We have zero visibility of what is happening on the other parallel branches.
 Our work may eventually not merge.
-We could loose days or weeks of work.
+We could lose days or weeks of work.
 Which comes with a non-negligible cost.

-As opposed, earlier feedback results in smaller change sets and in better code.
+As opposed, earlier feedback results in smaller changesets and better code.
 Increasing the commit frequency into mainline forces us to work in small incremental steps that preserve existing functionality.
-We take smaller steps, which generally breaks less and keeps the application always working.
-We are able to perform production releases at any given moment in time, as such reducing risks.
+We take smaller steps, which generally break less and keep the application always working.
+We can perform production releases at any given moment in time, as such reducing risks.
 When we do break something, we can find it sooner and fix it faster, instead of waiting days or weeks to discover it.
-Also, we have more context about how to fix broken things then when we commit infrequently into mainline and having to wait for days or weeks for feedback.
+Also, we have more context about how to fix broken things than when we commit infrequently into mainline and have to wait for days or weeks for feedback.

 Here lies **an important engineering skill: the ability to break up large changes into small increments**.
 A feature grows over multiple commits on mainline versus designing and implementing the feature in isolation on a branch.

 ### It might impact testing

 In all sincerity, this topic requires more thought.
-The topic is actually more subtle from a test engineering perspective than I initially thought with my limited experience.
-When discussing this with [Lisi Hocke](https://twitter.com/lisihocke), I realised there seems to be good and bad parts to branching with regard to testing.
+The topic is if truth be told more subtle from a test engineering perspective than I initially thought with my limited experience.
+When discussing this with [Lisi Hocke](https://twitter.com/lisihocke), I realised there seem to be good and bad parts to branching about testing.
 This requires a more in-depth analysis than can be done in the context of this article.
-Eventually this will get some more love in a later article on the consequences of branching for testing.
+Eventually, this will get some more love in a later article on the consequences of branching for testing.

 The good part of branching is it allows us to test the feature in isolation.
 In this regard, when the feature is broken, it is easier to understand why it does not work.
 We can check the behaviour in different conditions and simulate different situations.
 In contrast, this would be harder to check and understand once integrated.
 Does it not work because of the feature itself or because of the integration with the rest of the system?
 To summarise, we first try to see if the feature works as expected before exploring, still in isolation, what unknown risks and surprises might be there.
 All of this gives valuable feedback and information that will feed into the later testing of the integration.
 Testing the integrated parts becomes then more tangible and focused.

 But we are testing twice!?
 This comes with a non-negligible cost.
 However, here comes the counterintuitive part.
-The more we can test in layers along with the incremental development work, the earlier we learn and understand the mental model, the faster we can provide feedback from testing.
-Not doing this comes with its own fair share of downsides.
-The biggest being delayed feedback about the implementation.
+The more we can test in layers along with the incremental development work and the earlier we learn and understand the mental model, the faster we can provide feedback from testing.
+Not doing this comes with its fair share of downsides.
+The biggest is delayed feedback about the implementation.

 But, as long as we have not merged back into mainline, we still have no feedback on the quality of our work.
 The only definitive point is the testing happening at merge time.
-Does our changes work with everyone else's changes?
+Do our changes work with everyone else's changes?
 Before that, though we collected valuable information, it is still a guess.
 We do not know.
 We can only hope nobody did something horrid that breaks our work.

 That is where the bad part of branching comes.
 When software engineers hold back their branch for way too long.
 When they finally merge we might discover lots of surprises.
-Either there is a risk they went for too long a time into the wrong direction and we only find out about this too late.
+Either there is a risk they went for too long a time in the wrong direction and we only find out about this too late.
 Or we end up with long testing cycles finding lots of issues but yet by far not as many or not as relevant as when the branch would have been kept short with a small changeset.
 Fatigue is a real thing!

 A better approach would be to test continuously in pair with a test engineer while the feature grows.
 Every day we know where we stand.
 Because we have fast feedback.
-If some new development breaks we can fix it easily because we have enough fresh context.
+If some new development breaks, we can fix it easily because we have enough fresh context.
 When the feature is finished we know it works.
 It can be released at any given moment in time.
 Which again reduces lead time and time to market.

 We are never in a situation of surprise discovering something does not work after days or weeks of development.
 We do not have horrible rework or have to throw away and start over again.
-Therefore it is also more cost effective.
+Therefore it is also more cost-effective.

 ### It introduces rework and therefore makes releases unpredictable

 As long as we have not merged back into mainline we simply do not know how much work is still left to do.
 Merging a single branch into mainline is often not that difficult.
 However, integrating multiple parallel branches is painful.
 It requires a significant amount of rework caused by merge conflicts, incompatibilities between features and conflicting assumptions from team members that need to be resolved and requires multiple rounds of unplanned retesting and bug fixing.

-Integrating features into mainline become expensive, time-consuming and a wildly unpredictable activity.
+Integrating features into mainline becomes an expensive, time-consuming and wildly unpredictable activity.
 Thus the whole IT delivery process becomes very unpredictable, increasing the lead time, and the time to market for new functionality.

 Continuous Integration was exactly introduced to cope with these problems.
 If something is painful, we need to do it more often.
 Bring the pain forward.
 Thus with Continuous Integration in place, a feature grows on mainline.
 On each commit, all automated tests are executed before the push and after the push.
 If a test fails, the team stops and someone fixes the problem immediately.
 Whenever we think the feature is good enough, we release it within minutes.
 This is possible because our codebase is always in a releasable state and always working.
 Thus enabling on-demand production releases and reducing time to market.

-Remember, our goal is to sustainably minimise our lead time to create positive business impact!
+Remember, our goal is to sustainably minimise our lead time to create a positive business impact!

 ### It is expensive and therefore less efficient